annamariakou/SOC-Fellowship-Annamaria-Koutsoras/README.md

 Next, subtract the remaining `total_spent` from `weekly_budget` and assign it to a variable called `remaining_budget`.

 Print `remaining_budget` to your console.

+### ✨ Ticket 3 - Shopping List ✨

+### Ticket 3a

+You realise you forgot your shopping list at home!
+In order to not forget anything, create a list called `shopping_list` with 5 new items, each one being a **string**.

+Print `shopping_list` to your console.

+### Ticket 3b

+Your mum just called you to tell you to add pineapple to the list.
+Using one of python's built in methods, add pineapple to `shopping_list`.

+Print `shopping_list` to your console.
+You should now see pineapple added to the end of your list.

+### ✨ Ticket 4 - Tracking Items ✨

+As the basket gets fuller we need to create a function to track what we've picked up.

+### Ticket 4a

+Create a function called `checklist`.
+Give the function three parameters called `item` and `shopping_list`.

+### Ticket 4b

+In function `checklist` write an if...else statement that follows the following conditions:

+- Removes the item from `shopping_list` if it is in `shopping_list`.
+Prints `"Item removed from shopping list"`
+- Otherwise print `"Item is not on shopping list"`

+### Ticket 4c

+To run the function you must:

+- Call the function `checklist`

+To see your updated shopping list:

+- Print `shopping_list`.